-- (1) Portions of registrant's 2012 Annual Report to Shareholders have been incorporated by reference into Parts I and II of this Form 10-K. - (2) Portions of the definitive Proxy Statement, relative to the May 8,2013 annual meeting of shareholders of registrant, to be filed within 120 days after the end of the fiscal year covered by this Form 10-K, have been incorporated by reference into Part III of this Form 10-K.
+- (1) Portions of registrant's 2013 Annual Report to Shareholders for fiscal year ended December 31, 2013 have been incorporated by reference into Parts I and II of this Form 10-K. - (2) Portions of the definitive Proxy Statement, relative to the May 7, 2014 annual meeting of shareholders of registrant, to be filed within 120 days after the end of the fiscal year covered by this Form 10-K, have been incorporated by reference into Part III of this Form 10-K.